About Imperial research

 Imperial research is expanding the frontiers of knowledge in science, medicine, engineering and business, and translating these discoveries into benefits for society.

-Today, Imperial is ranked eighth in the world by both the QS World University Rankings and the Times Higher Education.
+Today, Imperial is ranked eighth in the world by the QS World University Rankings and 10th by Times Higher Education.
 The College also holds a Silver Athena Swan award, which recognises advancing women's careers in science, technology, engineering, maths and medicine in academia.

 Imperial has over 6,000 postgraduate students, publishes more than 10,000 academic papers annually and has an annual research income of £350 million.
 Imperial is home to the greatest concentration of high-impact research of any major UK university and has over 500 corporate partners.
-Together with Imperial Innovations, the College's technology transfer office, Imperial has created over 150 companies, signed more than 500 licences and has helped many medicines and products get to market.
+Imperial has used its intellectual property to help create over 150 startups and sign more than 500 commercial agreements, and helped many medicines and products get to market.

 About Impeial research overview